Baltimore Cultural Sites

 Coppin State University

-Black Soldiers Memorial
+Black Soldiers Monument

 DESCRIPTION: This impressive 9-foot bronze statue gives props to Black servicemen from all American wars.
-The figure is decorated with medals for valor and the soldier’s hands hold a wreath and banner listing our service in American wars.
+The figure is decorated with medals for valor, and the soldier’s hands hold a wreath and banner listing our service in American wars.

-ADDRESS: Battle Monument Plaza at Calvert and Lexington Streets, Baltimore, MD MAP
+ADDRESS: Battle Monument Plaza at Calvert and Lexington Streets, Baltimore, MD

 RAPID TRANSIT: Charles Center Metro Station